Meet the Team

 Joined us in 2008

 Mark joined the BP staff with the re-design of GrowerTalks and Green Profit, capturing the interesting photos you see on the covers and inside our magazine every month.
 Mark has been working for our sister company—Ball Horticultural—since 2004, coming from the world of dinosaurs and mummies as a photographer for the Field Museum in Chicago, Illinois before that.
-But don't be fooled by the Ray Bans and soul patch—Mark's a family guy who enjoys spending time with his "smokin' hot wife," Lynn, his two children, Julia and Peter, and his 100-pound Labrador named Otto.
-He always seems to be working on a new improvement for his house and is an avid cyclist.
+Mark's a family guy who enjoys spending time with his wife, Lynn, his two children, Julia and Peter, and his Spanish Alano dog, Lenny.
+He is an avid cyclist who enjoys gardening, collecting antique farm tools and keeps a flock of layer hens.

 Kathy Wootton, Production Manager